Palanga guide by Monist

 Vytauto g.
 23A

-If Jonas Šliūpas had not been elected as the first burgomaster of Palanga, it is unlikely that we would be celebrating the beauty of life in this resort today.
-The department of the Lithuanian National Museum, housed in the former burgomaster’s villa, attracts holidaymakers of all ages.
-Hungry eyes will love the iconic op art by Kazys Varnelis and the many soul-warming textiles installed here after renovation.
+If the wise Jonas Šliūpas, a key figure of the national awakening, had not been elected as the first burgomaster of Palanga, it is unlikely that we would be making dates with ourselves in this resort today.
+The department of the Lithuanian National Museum, housed in the former burgomaster's villa, attracts holidaymakers of all ages, who are greeted by comics by Miglė Anušauskaitė.

 kid-friendly